Quick Info

 Name EarnedHuman Computer

-Famous ForHer extraordinary skills in arithmetics
+Famous ForHer extraordinary skills in arithmetic and mental calculation of complex mathematical problems

 Physical Stats & More